This article is intended to explain how to set up a Point program for merchants that are considered new in building the Loyalty and Reward program.

 NOTE: In order for the customer to see the description, he must click on the title of the rule on the Reward tab.

-6) Enable the notification email in order to inform your customer regarding the points or rewards he earned:
+6) Enable the notification email to inform your customer regarding the points or rewards he earned:

 The Reward page is created automatically by Growave once the program is enabled.
 You will be able to find it by adding ‘/pages/reward’ on your shop’s URL, e.g. YourShopsName.myshopify.com/pages/reward.